 Also lampshaded in another episode where Will becomes 'addicted' to his painkillers in the course of a weekend after falling off his "man-clog," exhibiting laid-back behavior which disturbs Grace: "Okay, now you're freakin' me out!!
 There are crumbs on the carpet, your robe doesn't match your socks, and, oh, my God, there's no product in your hair!
 I'm calling 9-1-1!"
 (Episode also features the line "oooh, crackwhores are sneaky!", which this troper finds very quotable.)

 A mild case is in the 'Criminal Incarcerated' episode of Life Unexpected, where Cate starts speaking her mind on air after having eaten some of the banana bread Ryan's sister made... which is laced with pot.

-After the aliens first discover dreams, Dick goes to a psychiatrist and gets antidepressants to help deal with his issues.
+After the aliens first discover dreams in 3rd Rock from the Sun, Dick goes to a psychiatrist and gets antidepressants to help deal with his issues.
 He takes one, then another when it doesn't immediately kick in like he'd hoped, and another, and another...

 Tommy: So how was work today, Dick?

 Dick: (stoned) Oh, just fine.

 Harry: How'd it feel to have broken glass rubbed in your eye?